0Zeta/RockPaperScissors/README.md

 In my local tests, using online-learned LSTMs as policy scoring functions vastly outperformed (up to 80 points) the approach described here, particularly because the agents with LSTMs are extremely fast at adapting to policy changes.
 On the leaderboard, however, this strategy performs worse.
 I'm convinced there is much room for further improvement using neural networks with a good architecture and maybe a combination of offline and online learning.

 ## Regrets
-Submitting only one copy of almost all agents and only using a fraction of my submissions doesn't seem to be a good idea in a competition where a few matches against random agents can completely destroy the score of an agent.
+Submitting almost all agents only once and only using a fraction of my submissions doesn't seem to be a good idea in a competition where a few matches against random agents can completely destroy the score of an agent.

 ## Conclusion
 RPS has been an amazing competition and I'm sure I learned a lot from it.
 What I will remember most, however, is the incredible collaboration and helpfulness in the discussions section of this competition.
 Thanks to everyone who made this challenge the great experience it was.